Léonard Ndjadi Ndjate: As bishop

 On 13 May 2023, Pope Francis appointed Father Monsignor Léonard Ndjadi Ndjate, as Auxiliary Bishop of the Roman Catholic Archdiocese of Kisangani.
-He was consecrated and installed at Kisangani, DR Congo on 13 Aug 2023 by Cardinal Fridolin Ambongo Besungu, Archbishop of Kinshasa assisted by Archbishop Marcel Utembi Tapa, Archbishop of Kisangani and Bishop Julien Andavo Mbia, Bishop of Isiro-Niangara.
+He was contemporaneously assigned Titular Bishop of Casae in Numidia.
+He was consecrated and installed at Kisangani, DR Congo on 13 August 2023 by Cardinal Fridolin Ambongo Besungu, Archbishop of Kinshasa assisted by Archbishop Marcel Utembi Tapa, Archbishop of Kisangani and Bishop Julien Andavo Mbia, Bishop of Isiro-Niangara.